Categorical ProgramsInformation for select state and federal categorical programs.

 - Specialized Secondary

 These funds may be used for any educational purpose.
-Formerly, they were restricted to the establishment of new, advanced, specialized programs in California high schools and continuation of specialized programs established in conjunction with the CSU system prior to 1991-92.
+Formerly, they were restricted to the establishment of new, advanced, specialized programs in California high schools and continuation of specialized programs established in conjunction with the California State University (CSU) system prior to 1991-92.

 - Standardized Account Code Structure (SACS) System Replacement Project